Interactive video: History

 In 1962, Steve Russell, a student at the Massachusetts Institute of Technology (MIT), created Spacewar!, the world's first interactive computer game.

-In 1967, the first interactive film, The Cinema Machine, was released.
+The first interactive film, The Cinema Machine, was released in 1967.
 While watching this film, the audience in the cinema theatre would choose one of two scenes during the plot fork.
 Switching between scenes was done manually by the projectionist.

-In 1972, Philips introduced the first laser disc (LD).
+Philips introduced the first laser disc in 1972.
 Laser disc technology allowed for playback of any video chapter, making interactive video possible.

-In 1983, Sega released Astron Belt, the first interactive arcade game on LD.
+In 1983, Sega released Astron Belt, the first interactive arcade game on laser disc.
 Also released in 1983 was Cinematronics's LD animated Dragon's Lair.

-During the 1990s, several interactive Video CD formats were available such as CD-i (Compact Disc-Interactive) and Digital Video Interactive (DVI).
+Several interactive Video CD formats, such as CD-i (Compact Disc-Interactive) and Digital Video Interactive (DVI), were available during the 1990s.

-Since 2000, the LD format has been superseded by the DVD format.
+The laser disc format has been superseded by the DVD format since 2000.

 In 2008, YouTube added an interactive annotation feature to videos.
 This feature was disabled in 2019.

 Netflix started releasing interactive animations in 2016.

-TikTok announces support for interactive effects in 2021.
+TikTok announced support for interactive effects in 2021.

+After discontinuing annotations in 2019, YouTube introduced end screens as a method for interactive video.
+End screens appear in the last 5–20 seconds of a video and allow creators to add clickable links to other videos, enabling branching narratives and interactive films on the platform.